Field level security to control access

 Click Save and Close.

-Any Dynamics 365 users not defined in the previously created field security profiles will not have access to the mobile phone field on contact forms or views.
+Any Dynamics 365 for Customer Engagement apps users not defined in the previously created field security profiles will not have access to the mobile phone field on contact forms or views.
 The field value displays ********, indicating that the field is secured.

 Which fields can be secured?

-There are thousands of attributes that can be secured, so there are two easier ways to look for this information.
-To view the entity metadata for your organization, install the Metadata Browser solution described in Browse the Metadata for Your Organization.
+You can view the entity metadata for your organization including which fields can be enabled for field security, by installing the Metadata Browser solution described in Browse the Metadata for Your Organization.
 You can also view the metadata for an uncustomized organization in the Office Excel file called EntityMetadata.xlsx included in the top-level folder of the SDK.
-Download the Microsoft Dynamics 365 SDK
+Download the Microsoft Dynamics 365 for Customer Engagement apps SDK

 Best practices when you use field security